-A VPN (Virtual Private Network) is a powerful and essential security tool for all home or office PCs that makes it nearly impossible for someone to snoop on your network traffic and potentially view your data as you browse the web.
+A VPN (Virtual Private Network) is a powerful and essential security tool for all home or office PCs.
+Equally as important as your Monitor, Keyboard and mouse a VPN is a must for everyone who uses the internet on their computer.
+A VPN is used to keep your valuable data safe and makes it nearly impossible for someone to snoop on your network traffic and potentially view your data as you browse the web.
 When you browse data on any network the data is sent out and received in packets and at any point, while it is in transit someone can grab those packets and the containing data and see what it is.
 This Data can include sensitive information and passwords.
 A VPN creates an encrypted connection between your computer and a server managed by the VPN provider, which accesses the internet on your behalf.
 This effectively creates a secure tunnel for your online activities to pass through.
 A VPN also masks your computer’s IP address making it harder for outsiders, including advertisers and your internet service provider (ISP), to track your activity online.

 Why You Need A VPN

 A VPN alone is simply a way to bolster your security and access resources on a network you’re not physically connected to.
 What you choose to do with a VPN is a different story.
 Typically, VPN users fall into a number of separate categories:

 VPNs can be vital tools for employees and students as they allow you to access local networks from afar and perform the same work without being local to the network.
 If your VPN connects to your company or school network, you can access local network resources such as an internal intranet and networked drives without even being in the building.
 As well as securing network resources, when using airport or cafe WI-Fi hotspots, the VPN helps ensure no one is snooping on their connection.
 In most cases, this person already has a free VPN service provided to them by their employer or educational institution.